-While not as glamorous and choosing a backsplash, countertop or cabinetry, ventilation is an extremely important part of your kitchen remodel.
+While not as glamorous as choosing a backsplash, countertop or cabinetry, ventilation is an extremely important part of your kitchen remodel.
 Proper ventilation is critical because it helps remove smoke, steam and grease, keeping your kitchen clean and safe.
 Most of the time, ventilation is overhead, incorporated through a range hood.
-However, there is another option, which is down draft ventilation.
+However, there is another option, which is downdraft ventilation.

 “However, if you are doing a cooktop along the wall, your best ventilation is going to be overhead.
 The good news is that there are ways to incorporate that in a variety of styles,” added Laura.